nmfon/terraform-webapp-example/README.md

 ## Architecture

-VPC with the following subnets:
+VPC with the following subnets (in each AZ):

 - database (accessible only from the webapp servers in the private subnets)
 - private (for the webapp)